The Hospice UK Garden of Compassion

 Garden Rehoming

-After the show, the Centre for Mental Health Balance Garden will be relocated to Markfield Park in Tottenham, North London, creating a new space for the whole community to enjoy.
+After the show, the Centre for Mental Health Balance Garden was relocated to Markfield Park in Tottenham, North London, creating a new space for the whole community to enjoy.
 Haringey, where Tottenham is located, has higher than national average levels of poverty and depression.
-Centre for Mental Health, in partnership with Wild City Studio, will monitor how the relocated garden is used within Markfield Park in the hope it can provide a blueprint for wild, urban community spaces that can be recreated across the UK.
+Centre for Mental Health, in partnership with Wild City Studio, are monitoring how the relocated garden is used within Markfield Park in the hope it can provide a blueprint for wild, urban community spaces that can be recreated across the UK.

 PGB Hub